-The Umayyad army was primarily made up of Syrian Arabs, who had amply demonstrated their toughness and military capability by this point in campaigns against the Byzantines and in putting down several previous rebellions.
+The Umayyad army was primarily made up of Syrian Arabs, who had amply demonstrated their toughness and battlefield capabilities by this point in campaigns against the Byzantines and in putting down several previous rebellions.
 They were under the direct command of Caliph Marwan II himself, and Marwan, although he may not personally have been all sunshine and rainbows, had impressive credentials as a military leader.
-He’d been governor of the northernmost provinces of the empire, which meant direct responsibility for conducting raids against neighboring Christian kingdoms like the Byzantines and Georgia.
-He’d also taken the caliphate by force–not inheritance–in 744, and had held it through substantial turmoil.
+He’d been governor of the northernmost provinces of the empire, which meant direct responsibility for conducting raids against neighboring Christian kingdoms like the Byzantine Empire and Georgia, and he’d taken the caliphate by force, not inheritance, and had held it through substantial turmoil.

 The two armies met at the Greater Zab River in northern Iraq.
-The rebels apparently adopted a favorite tactic of the Umayyads, the spear wall, and let the Umayyad cavalry charge right into it and get slaughtered.
-If you need a mental picture, you can probably use the “Battle of Stirling” from the film Braveheart, even though the actual Battle of Stirling Bridge wasn’t anything like the way it’s portrayed in the movie.
-With its cavalry wiped out, the rest of the Umayyad army ran, many of its soldiers drowning in the river in their flight.
-Marwan himself managed to get all the way to Abusir, not far from modern Cairo, before the Abbasids caught up to him and killed him, bringing his dynasty to its final end.
-Well, not exactly final, but you get the idea.
+The rebels adopted a favorite tactic of the Umayyads, the spear wall, and let the Umayyad cavalry charge right into it and get slaughtered.
+If you need a mental picture, you can probably think the “Battle of Stirling” from Braveheart, even though that film gets the actual Battle of Stirling Bridge wrong (along with lots of other stuff).
+The rest of Marwan’s army ran, many of them drowning in the river, and Marwan himself managed to get all the way to Abusir, not far from modern Cairo, before the Abbasids caught up to him and killed him.